roahmlab/RAPTOR/Coding/README.md

  These gradients are later taken in by other classes to eventually compute the gradients of the constraints or costs in the optimization.

+For more information, please refer to [README](../Trajectories/README.md) in `Trajectories/` folder.

  ### Kinematics & Dynamics
 For some of the constraints, such as end effector position, or torque limits, we need to compute the forward kinematics and inverse dynamics of the robot.
 The core function is also called `compute(const Eigen::VectorXd& z, bool compute_derivatives)`